kkubinova/drawio_plugin/diagrams/README.md

    - Upload the animation script or paste it into the text area
    - Click `Preview` to watch the animation

-5. **View in Chromeless Mode**:
-   - Open the diagram with `?lightbox=1` parameter
-   - Animation plays automatically in loop

 ## Diagram Structure

 All example diagrams follow this structure: